Danaroth83/remote-sensing-projects/README.md

   Chamilo has a file size limit for uploads, so this is the least preferred approach.

 The instructions for interfacing through `git` are located in:
-`docs/git/report/instructions.pdf`
-More general purpose instructions are available at:
 `docs/git/instructions_git.md`.